Name: John Wood97

 Daughter Araminta was not born until 1821 (in Columbiana county) so would

-not be listed.
-The two young girls would have been Charity's daughters from
+not be listed.3 The two youngest girls would have been Charity's

 Uncle John Wood was a man of sterling worth.
 He together with his mother's